calairoh/hyp-med-app-2019-calabro-abey/other/docs/BackEnd/backend.md

 ### Introduction
 Before starting with backend documentation, we decided to make a little introduction to explain why we take some decisions in the web application develop.<br>
 In particular, we start to say that one of the component of our team, Davide Calabrò, is a worker-student and he works as Back-End Web Developer, basically in .NET enviroment.
-That's why, as you will can see in the document, we used some methodologies and approchies that they wern't explained in the lectures.
+That's why, as you will can see in the document, we used some methodologies and approchies that they wern't explained in the lectures. <br>
+Moreover we want to highlight that we focused on create a light and very consistent web app.
+We didn't use time to create a lot of attributes to the entities - <i> for example, Performer entity has an ID, Name, Surname, Bio, Photo and no more</i> because we wanted to create an application that works in every scenario, making a good usability in case of error, like our <i>page 404</i> and having a well studied usability.
+Infact, we dedicated about 40 hours only in the mockup, IDM, database and usability design, in order to try to spend less time once we started in programming and develop the app.

 ## Specification
 ### Web Architecture